 You will receive regular feedback from your tutor throughout the course, as and when appropriate.
 At the end of the course you and your tutor are asked to assess the progress you have made.
 Your tutor will give you verbal feedback as a group during the session, and written feedback on activities and work that you do.
 You will decide individual learning goals with your tutor and see your progress over the term by keeping an online folder of work.

 How will I be able to give my views on the course?

 You will be able to talk to your tutor in one to one meetings about your learning.
 Your tutor will ask for your feedback as a group at different times over the course and you will also contribute to the course review.
 You will be able to formally record your views on the course at the end by completing an evaluation form.
 You may also complete GLA & OFSTED surveys.
 Other ways to give feedback include via your class representatives elected in class, through the online platform, the Edmodo App.

 What course can I do next?

-It is very important for you to attend either your class regularly either face to face, on Teams or via Edmodo.
-If you are unable to attend a class, please notify your tutor.
-If you do not attend classes during your first week or fail to attend for three consecutive classes on the course without informing your tutor, you may lose your place of study.
+It is very important for you to attend all of your classes.
+However, if you are unable to attend a class, please discuss this with your tutor.
+If you do not attend classes during the first week of the course or you do not attend three classes in a row, you may lose your place on the course.